matatk/landmarks/README.md

 -   2.0.7 - ??th of ???
 2017
     -   Make use of Firefox’s synching of settings across devices.
     -   Open a help page when the extension is installed/updated on Firefox as well as Chrome.
-    -   Numerous code improvements behind the scenes, such as requiring fewer permissions on Chrome.
+    -   More tests, and numerous other code improvements behind the scenes.
 -   2.0.6 - 2nd of February 2017
     -   Add a test suite to ensure landmarks are identified correctly.
     -   Various large internal code-quality improvements.